aclaf/flagrant/docs/explanation/concepts.md

 Arity patterns influence result structure in the parser's output.
 Single-value parameters (where `min == max == 1` and accumulation mode is first-wins or last-wins) naturally map to scalar results.
 Multi-value parameters (where `max > 1` or `max` is None) naturally map to collections.
 Flags with arity `(0, 0)` naturally map to booleans.
 Counters (flags with COUNT accumulation mode) naturally map to integers representing occurrence counts.

-The specific Python types used in parse results—whether strings, tuples, booleans, or integers—are detailed in the [parser types specification](types.md).
 The conceptual relationship between arity patterns and result structure remains consistent: single-value parameters yield scalar results, multi-value parameters yield collection results, flags yield boolean results, and counters yield integer results.

----

 ## Accumulation modes